zhenqixu/DataBig/README.md

 - Duplicate rows:
     - Two rows with exact same values
 - Missing entries:
-    - Some of the entries values are missing and assigned to value 'Null'
+    - Some of the entry values are missing and assigned to value 'Null'
+- Invalid entries:
+    - Some of the entry values are invalid and they are assigned to 'infinity' or some alphabets.